KaiWU17TUM/realsense-simple-wrapper/README.md

 There is an [issue](https://github.com/IntelRealSense/librealsense/issues/7972) with arm-based chips, i.e. pi4, where the backend_timestamp cannot be obtained.

+The clocks for depth and color sensors are different.
+The frameset tries to map the closest frames together.
+See [here](https://github.com/IntelRealSense/librealsense/issues/1548).

 ### 2. [HW Sync](https://dev.intelrealsense.com/docs/external-synchronization-of-intel-realsense-depth-cameras)
 The realsense can be syncroized using an external sync cable so that the cameras captures at the exact same timestamp.